Phone: Please contact your College of The Albemarle (COA) advisor today to set up an a phone/virtual appointment.

 - Follow through on referrals and recommendations

-To find your assigned advisor, log into the WebAdvisor site and view your profile.
+To find your assigned advisor, log into MyService and view your profile.

 New Students Who’ve Never Attended COA

-Your first step will be to attend an orientation session introducing you to your program of study and the classes you’ll need to take during your first semester.
-Orientation can be completed in person or online.
-To sign up, contact your advisor.
+Your first step will be to complete our Online Orientation introducing you to your program of study and the classes you’ll need to take during your first semester.

 Your Academic Records